mattermost/docs/source/collaborate/learn-about-roles.rst

 - Ability to assign the Channel Admin role to other members of the channel.
 - Ability to remove the Channel Admin role from other holders of the Channel Admin role.
 - Ability to remove members from the channel.
-- Ability to configure channel actions that automate tasks based on trigger conditions, such as `joining a channel </collaborate/join-leave-channels.html#join-a-channel>`__ or `sending a message </collaborate/send-messages.html>`__ in a channel.
+- Ability to configure channel actions that automate tasks based on trigger conditions, such as :ref:`joining a channel <collaborate/join-leave-channels:join a channel>` or :doc:`sending a message </collaborate/send-messages>` in a channel.

 Depending on your system configuration, channel admins can be granted special permissions by the system admin to rename and delete channels.